therob3000/comicpress-manager/readme.txt

 * A file (or files) named comicpress-config.php.{long string of numbers}

 If this has happened, either use the restore function that appears on the config errors screen, or copy the most recent comicpress-config.php.{long string of numbers} file in your theme's directory back to comicpress-config.php.
 Then, try experimenting with different permissions settings on your theme folder to see if the situation improves, or use ComicPress Manager generate the config that you can then copy and paste into ComicPress Manager.

+= I'm getting permissions errors when uploading comics =

+Depending on your hosting type and set up, you may need to use your FTP client's chmod command or your Webhost's file management frontend to increase the permissions of your folders. chmod 775 or chmod 777 are both settings that may work on your hosting.

 = I can't upload a Zip file at all =